IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 oc create route reencrypt docker-registry --service=docker-registry -n default
 ```

-Describing the route we can see it does not have the necessary `annotation`:
+Describing the route we can see it although it now exists, there is no path exposed by the proxy (which would be indicated by an `annotation`):

 ```bash
 $ oc describe route docker-registry -n default